openforis/sepal-doc/docs/source/workflows/area_estimation.rst

         You will continue to explore this relationship throughout the exercise.
 Will the spectral signatures between your land cover categories differ?
 If the spectral signatures are not substantially different between classes, is there additional data you can use to differentiate these categories?
 If not, you might consider modifying your definitions.

-For additional resources, go to http://www.ipcc.ch/ipccreports/tar/wg2/index.php?idp=132.
+For additional resources, see http://www.ipcc.ch/ipccreports/tar/wg2/index.php?idp=132

 .. _Section 2.2: